Everything you need to know about Sprints in project management

 - Does your team start out working at a relaxed pace only to cram at the end of the Sprint?
 Make your Sprint shorter; it will force your team to work at a more even pace.

-Sprint tips: Do’s
+Sprint in project management tips: Do’s

 - Develop a well-refined backlog where all dependencies and priorities are in order.
 Proper backlog management is critical to the success of your product.